Phil Galfond

 Phil Galfond (born January 16, 1985) is an American professional poker player.
 Galfond won three World Series of Poker bracelets, in the $5,000 buy-in pot-limit Omaha with rebuys event in 2008, the $10,000 no-limit 2-7 single draw championship in 2015 and the $10,000 Pot Limit Omaha Hi-Lo 8 or Better Championship in 2018.
 Due to his success as a high-stakes online player, he appeared on multiple seasons of GSN's High Stakes Poker.

 He is currently the owner of real money poker site Run It Once Poker and poker training site Run It Once Training where he also is a coach.

 Personal life

 Galfond is originally from North Potomac, Maryland and attended Thomas Sprigg Wootton High School and the University of Wisconsin–Madison.
-He used to reside in New York City where he installed a slide as his access between the two penthouse apartments he purchased in 2011.
+He formerly resided in New York City, where he installed a slide as his access between the two penthouse apartments he purchased.

-He married actress Farah Fath on May 15, 2015.
+Galfond married actress Farah Fath on May 15, 2015.
 Their son, Spencer, was born in December 2018.